“Andrew Hallam as the Forester was wonderfully resonant, with a hearty timbre…”

 BIOGRAPHY

-Last season, Andrew workshopped the role of Mr. Baron in Missy Mazzoli’s Lincoln in the Bardo with Cincinnati Opera’s Opera Fusion: New Works.
-This performance was held in Cincinnati on behalf of the Metropolitan Opera.
-He later appeared as Revírník (Forester) in CCM’s production of Leoš Janáček’s Příhody lišky Bystroušky (The Cunning Little Vixen) and joined Cincinnati Opera for its 2024 Summer Chorus, featuring Verdi’s La traviata and Paul McCartney’s Liverpool Oratorio.
+In the 2023-24 season, he workshopped the role of Mr. Baron in Missy Mazzoli’s Lincoln in the Bardo with Cincinnati Opera’s Opera Fusion: New Works.
+Presented in Cincinnati on behalf of the Metropolitan Opera, the work will receive its premiere in fall 2026.
+He later appeared as Revírník (Forester) in CCM’s production of Leoš Janáček’s Příhody lišky Bystroušky (The Cunning Little Vixen), where critics described Andrew as “wonderfully resonant, with a hearty timbre” (Connor Annable, Cincinnati Classical Concert Reviews).
+He also joined Cincinnati Opera for its 2024 Summer Chorus, featuring Verdi’s La traviata and Paul McCartney’s Liverpool Oratorio.

-For the 2022-23 season, he performed throughout the metro Detroit area with the Motor City Lyric Opera (MCLO) and as a chorister for Detroit Opera’s production of Aïda.
-Through MCLO’s Opera on Wheels initiative, Andrew engaged in outreach productions, such as The Billy Goats Gruff, to bring free, educational, and interactive opera to children from diverse backgrounds in Michigan.
-In addition, he joined Opera in the Ozarks as an Emerging Artist, where he performed the roles of Dr. Dulcamara in Donizetti’s L’elisir d’amore and Grandpa Moss in Copland’s The Tender Land.
+During the 2022-23 season, he performed throughout the metro Detroit area with the Motor City Lyric Opera (MCLO) and as a chorister for Detroit Opera’s production of Aïda.
+Through MCLO’s Opera on Wheels initiative, Andrew engaged in outreach productions such as The Billy Goats Gruff, bringing free, educational, and interactive opera to children from diverse backgrounds across Michigan.
+In addition, he joined Opera in the Ozarks as an Emerging Artist, where he debuted the roles of Dr. Dulcamara in Donizetti’s L’elisir d’amore and Grandpa Moss in Copland’s The Tender Land

-Other credits include Leporello in Mozart’s Don Giovanni through the Vienna Summer Music Festival, and Papageno in Mozart’s Die Zauberflöte with German dialogue, Le Premier Ministre in Massenet’s Cendrillon, Primo Giudice in Alessandro Stradella’s La Susanna, the Doctor in William Grant Still’s Highway 1, U.S.A., and the Ripley Constable in Adolphus Hailstork’s Rise for Freedom: The John P. Parker Story with the University of Michigan Opera Theatre.
+Other credits include Leporello in Mozart’s Don Giovanni with the Vienna Summer Music Festival, and Papageno in Mozart’s Die Zauberflöte with German dialogue, Primo Giudice in Alessandro Stradella’s La Susanna, the Doctor in William Grant Still’s Highway 1, U.S.A., and the Ripley Constable in Adolphus Hailstork’s Rise for Freedom: The John P. Parker Story with the University of Michigan Opera Theatre.

-Andrew Hallam received a Bachelor of Music in Voice Performance from the University of Michigan, is pursuing a Master of Music in Voice Performance at CCM, and will soon engage in CCM’s Artist Diploma Program.
+Andrew received a Bachelor of Music in Voice Performance from the University of Michigan and a Master of Music in Voice Performance from CCM, where he is currently pursuing an Artist Diploma.
 There, he received the 2025 Sam Adams Award and won the Seybold-Russell Award in the 2023 CCM Opera Scholarship Competition.